 Chances are that if you’re reading this, you either lost your key, or you’re looking for a Sea Doo key replacement.

 If that’s the case, then there’s some good news and some bad news.
 The good news is, yes, you can get a replacement key.
 The bad news is, it can be a little tricky sometimes.

 If you happen to be looking for information on lost keys from other manufacturers, then stick around.
 There’s some good info here for that too.

 Keys are probably one of the easiest items to lose that people use daily.
 They’re very small, and they get moved around a lot, so it’s not hard to misplace them.
 However, there are a few things that help prevent losing not just a Sea Doo key, but any keys that you may use.

 - First of all, consider getting a PWC safety lanyard, preferably one that is bright.
 Lanyards don’t just make it easier to hold keys, but they make them much more noticeable as well.
-This specific lanyard is compatible with Sea Doo, Yamaha, and Kawasaki.
+Check out our PWC accessories guide for lanyards and other helpful tools.

 - The last thing you can do is store your keys in a consistent spot.
 This may seem like a no brainer, but a lot of people have a bad habit of leaving keys in different spots.
 If you always put them in the same spot, it’ll be much easy to remember where they are.

 How to Get a Sea Doo Key Replacement

 Unfortunately, getting a Sea Doo key replacement can be somewhat of a hassle.
 That being said, it’s very possible to do.